Gimly-Blockchain/gimlyid-qr-code-generator/README.md

 | `size (optional)`       | `number`                     | 256           | This will set the size of the QR code.                                                                                                                                                                   |
 | `title (optional)`      | `string`                     |               | This will set the title of the QR code.                                                                                                                                                                  |
 | `onGenerate (optional)` | `Function`                   |               | onGenerate will be called when the QR code is generated and will have access to the QR content.                                                                                                          |

+### DID Auth SIOP
+The purpose of this QR code is to initiate the authentication between two parties redirecting to an endpoint that returns an Authentication Request using using the [`DID Auth SIOP library`](https://github.com/Sphereon-Opensource/did-auth-siop).
+The DID Auth SIOP library is an authentication library for having clients/people conforming to the Self Issued OpenID Provider v2 (SIOPv2) and OpenID Connect for Verifiable Presentations (OIDC4VP) as specified in the OpenID Connect working group.

 ### Installation
 ```shell